Jennifer Benoit, Optometry, Class of 2022

 Samantha Graver, Occupational Therapy, Class of 2019

 Hi!
-My name is Samantha Graver and I am currently a first year occupational therapy student at Salus University.
-I graduated from the University of Delaware with a degree in Medical Diagnostics and a minor in Biological Sciences.
+My name is Samantha Graver and I am currently a second year occupational therapy student at Salus University.
+I graduated from the University of Delaware in 2017 with a degree in Medical Diagnostics and a minor in Biological Sciences.
 I chose Salus because of the comforting and welcoming community presented immediately during the admissions process.
 After attending a large undergraduate institution, the small, student-focused atmosphere at Salus was important to me.
-Early fieldwork and clinical experience along with the importance of working with other health care professions made this program stand out even further to me.
+Early fieldwork and clinical experience along with the importance of working with other health care professions has proven this program was the best choice for me.

-I look forward to being a Salus Ambassador to work with my peers from other programs in order to make a common impact within and around the Salus community.
+As a Salus ambassador, I enjoy getting to work with peers from other programs in order to make a common impact within and around the Salus community.
 I enjoy meeting new people and listening to others’ stories about life experiences and future goals.
 Outside of school, I am either taking yoga classes or running to clear my mind.
 I also enjoy day trips to the beach and finding new places to eat brunch.